 Go hug your Easy.
 And thank them for making you not-crazy on a regular basis.

-Lightly Frayed Parents: Let’s get some data going.
-We’ll call it an unreliable sampling of facts.
-What place in the birth order is your most easygoing child?
+Lightly Frayed Parents: What place in the birth order is your most easygoing child?
+I have a guess…

 For the HUMAN side of this kid, read this post about a winter tip.